Françoise Harteveld

 Françoise Harteveld (born 26 March 1977 in Maassluis, South Holland) is a Dutch judoka.
 She began her judo career at the age of 3 at Budosport Mahorokan in Maassluis.
-Her JudoDad, Coos Henneveld (died January 2015) was her mentor and taught her all her skills.
-Later, his son Rob Henneveld was her coach, and with him she won as many titles and medals as under her JudoDad.
+Coos Henneveld was her mentor and taught her all her skills.
+Later, his son Rob Henneveld was her coach.

 In 2006, she took up amateur sumo, and at her first tournament she ranked in the top 5 at the World Sumo Championships in Osaka.
 After her start in this other traditional Japanese sport, she won three silver medals in a row at the 2007 World Championships in Changmai, 2008 in Rakvere and 2010 in Warsaw.